-Losing your dog is very dramatic and overwhelming experience, but Granite State Dog Recovery has developed a lost dog quick action plan to help you get your dog home as quickly as possible.
+Losing your dog can be a very stressful and overwhelming experience.
+At Granite State Dog Recovery, we developed a lost dog quick action plan to help you reunite with your lost dog as quickly as possible.

 If your pet has a microchip, contact the microchip company to make sure your pet’s registration is up-to-date with current phone numbers and contact information.

-Start in the house and look in every closets, cabinets, bureau drawers, air ducts, behind appliances, under beds, in the hollow under reclining chairs, under couches, wrapped in the bottom of drapes or blankets, behind clothes washer and dryer in any hidden recesses, basement crawl spaces, apartment hallways.
+Start in the house and look in every closet, cabinet, bureau drawer, and under beds.
+You should also search behind appliances, in the hollow under reclining chairs, under the couches, and the bottom of drapes or blankets.
+Consider looking behind clothes washer and dryer, in any hidden recesses, basement crawl spaces, and under decks.

-If your dog bolted out of our electric fence, please turn off the electric fence so your dog will be able to get back into his or her own yard.
+If your dog bolted out of your electric fence, please turn off the electric fence so your dog will be able to get back into his or her own yard.

 Don't go out anywhere without a leash on your person.
-You would be amazed how many people forget this one simple item and lose the pet again after capturing it!
-Also don't forget the stinky treats such as hot dogs, etc.
+You would be amazed how at many people forget this one simple item and lose the pet again after capturing it!
+Also don't forget the stinky treats, such as hot dogs, etc.

-Place a blanket/crate where your dog was last seen and put bowl of smelly food (canned alpo,canned pedigree or tripe) or human food in bowl near blanket.
+Place a blanket/crate where your dog was last seen and put a bowl of smelly food (canned Alpo, Pedigree, Tripe) or human food near the blanket.
 If you have a hunting trail camera, set it up in this location.

-Looking at google maps, draw a circle in a one/two mile radius around the last sighting, and flyer heavily in this radius.
-Never assume that your dog will not cross a highway, pond, railroad tracks, power lines.
+Looking at Google maps, draw a circle in a 3-mile radius around the last sighting, and send out flyers heavily in this radius.
+Never assume that your dog will not cross a highway, pond, railroad tracks, or power lines.